zimolzak/psci-resource-proposal/README.md

 Users are introduced to the potential benefits of adopting strategies described in the toolkit.
 Users are also oriented to the general idea that VA Medical centers vary in their structure, organization, patient populations, and operational goals.
-As such there may be a need for some changes or additions to current practices at participating centers to prepare for the implementation of the Safer Dx e-triggers.
+As such, there may be a need for some changes or additions to current practices at participating centers to prepare for the implementation of the Safer Dx e-triggers.
 Implementation of new measurement strategies and change management